What's On This Page

 Grapefruits.
 Grapefruits contain large amounts of limonene with antioxidant and anti-inflammatory properties, and these powerful nutrients can help people suffering from weight-related issues.

 Coconut milk.
 Coconut milk is another great limonene-rich food that can help people fight off infections and get the energy they need to make it through the day.
-Coconut milk is ideal for making sauces, soups, dips, and more.
+Coconut milk is ideal for making sauces, soups, and dips.

 Other yummy limonene-rich foods include: